Safe Environmental Designs

 When Durability and Appearance matter

 Spray Systems constructs your dry filter spray booth by only using durable, premium grade G-90 galvanized steel -a higher grade steel material that ensures our dry spray booths resist corrosion and last longer.
-And our booth is designed and constructed in such a way that it contributes to the overall all look and use of your facility, overall.
+And our booth is designed and constructed in such a way that it contributes to the overall look and use of your facility, overall.

 Discover a lower operating cost